Vote for Sean Goonan for Massachusetts State Senate on November 3, 2020

 I will fight for police reform and oversight, and defund police departments.
 The police need to be demilitarized.
 We need to hold police accountable for any misconduct.
 Civilian commissions should provide oversight.
 Police uniforms should be done away with and replaced with professional attire (with a badge visible) in order to break the blue wall and help policemen feel that they are human and a part of the community, not separate.
 Policemen need to be trained differently.
 Instead of being trained to view and treat every person as a threat, police should be un-trained and become true members of the community, in order to view every person as a fellow human being and member of the community.

 The solution to ending gun violence is not to make guns illegal.
 Again, a comprehensive approach, fixing society as a whole, is needed to stop the madness and violence.

 I will fight to end all injustices against people.
 This could be in the form of financial injustice, like unnecessary fees from various institutions, or it could be in the form of legal injustice, like the unfair treatment of men in child custody cases.

-6. I will address the crisis of masculinity and failing relations between the sexes.
+6. I will address the crisis of men experiencing suffering with no support, failing relations between the sexes, and failing family values.